HOW TO SET UP YOUR GUIDED READING AND INDIVIDUAL CONFERENCES

 I have a few drawers filled with my Guided Reading resources.
 It contains things like:

-I get all my book sets ready for the week that I will be reading with each group as well.
+I get all my book sets that I will be using for the week ready as well.

 Your Guided Reading Session